 The Ongoing Opioid Crisis in Tennessee and How Chiropractic Can Help

-The opioid epidemic is still on the news, in the papers, and all over social media – the discussion continues as we learn more about its impact.
+The opioid epidemic is still on the news, in the papers, and all-over social media – the discussion continues as we learn more about its impact.
 While there have been efforts to increase awareness, enact legislation, and even legal implications since 2013, when the U.S. Department of Health and Human Services declared the misuse of prescription opioids an epidemic and since 2017, when the opioid epidemic was declared a national public health emergency, it remains a national crisis.

 In Tennessee, the publicity, preventative policies and regulations, and educational actions that have been taken by various groups across the state, including the TCA, and the nation have made a significant impact.